-In our recent research into the private rented sector, we discovered that more than a third of UK landlords have given their tenant a welcome or farewell gift.
+Following our research into the private rental sector, we discovered that more than a third of UK landlords have given their tenant a welcome or farewell gift.
 Having surveyed more than 2,600 UK landlords and tenants, we found that 34% have presented their tenant with a gift such as a bottle of wine, while 30% of tenants have received an act of kindness, such as help with DIY or a break from paying rent.

 So what sorts of gifts have been given by landlords?